andyzhangx/demo/linux/azuredisk/sharedisk/README.md

     --parameters "@./_output/$CLUSTER_NAME/azuredeploy.parameters.json"
 ```

+ - move availability set or scaleset to a [proximity placement group](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/proximity-placement-groups)
    - Go to the resource group of the Kubernetes cluster in Azure portal
    - create a new proximity placement group in same region
    - stop all agent VMs
    - set proximity placement group in agent VM availability set or scaleset